Horbury Church in 1791

 Emmaline Green was their 5th child.
 She was born in April, 1851, and married Warren Badger, from New York, in 1874 in Dixon, Illinois.
 They lived in Amboy, Illinois where Warren was a grocer.
 They had five children: Henry, Frances, John, Earl and Lucy.

-Their last child was Albert Stead Green born in Weston, Jo Daviess on the 9th of April 1853.
+John and Caroline's last child was Albert Stead Green born in Weston, Jo Daviess on the 9th of April 1853.
 He was a physician by profession, and Howard Green noted that he "attended his uncle, Jesse Green in 1887 when the latter received a fatal injury in a fall."
 Albert married twenty-seven-year-old Estella Josephine Wells of Ohio, daughter of Walter Chester Wells and Orlinda Sinclair Barrows, on January 6, 1881 in Warren, Illinois.
 They had five children: John A Green born in Oct 1881 Walter Chester Green, Feb 1883, Harry Leslie Green, Dec 1884, Frances Vassa Green, Feb 1880, and Frank W Green 1890 .
 They were all born in Wisconsin.
 The family had moved to Rockford Ward 4, Winnebago, Illinois by the time of the 1900 and 1910 censuses.
 Albert died on 01 Jun 1911 in Rockford, Illinois, and Estella in 1933.

 Sadly John didn't live long enough to see his children grow up.
 He died on November 23, 1856 in Weston at the age of just forty-eight, a month before his father died.
 Caroline lived to be eighty-six, passing away on August 10, 1909 in Luverne, Minnesota ... where her son George lived.